Generation Pipeline

 Source tags survive rendering

-Rendered notes keep their provenance: "material" for fixed source material, "compose" for notes selected by candidate search, and "ornament" for notes added later.
-This is useful when debugging why a rule could or could not rewrite a note.
+Rendered notes keep their provenance: "material" for carrier material, "compose" for notes from the opt-in scored search, and "ornament" for notes added later.
+This is useful when locating the source of a validation finding.

 Step 6: Ornament & Expression (post-pass)